sobri909/MGBoxKit/README.markdown

 ### Z-Index

-The same as in CSS - a `zIndex` property of `MGBox` that affects the stacking order of boxes during layout.
+The same as in CSS.
+The `zIndex` property of `MGBox` affects the stacking order of boxes during layout.

 ### Fixed Positioning